top of page

 pin spring break 3.png

 Our program schedule is customizable.
 Your child can come for a day or two of our programming, join us for a week, or adventure with us for the entire two weeks.
 Each day stands alone, but also links thematically to all the other days.
-This makes it easy to drop in for a day of the Hidden Garden or Panem, but it also means that those joining us for longer benefit from a rich and layered experience.
+This makes it easy to drop in for a day of Midsummer magic, or Wild Thing escapism, but it also means that those joining us for longer benefit from a rich and layered experience.

 Each camper will receive a passport to affix limited edition pins.
 Each program yields an exclusive pin, collect one or collect all eleven!